Patch Testing for Lash Lifts Guidelines - LIFTED. edition

 • Have the client sign to confirm the patch test was completed.

-• When they return for their appointment, make sure they sign again and update the results.
+• If there is no reaction, when they return for their appointment, make sure they sign again and update the results.

 Test results: